basho/basho_docs/content/riak/ts/1.4.0/using/planning.md

 The partition key is the first element of the primary key, and must have at least one column name.

+A general guideline is to first choose a column name that represents a class or type of data, and then choose a second column name that is a more specific instance(s) of the class/type.

 You may specify a quantum, which is used to colocate data on one of the partition key's timestamp fields:

 ```sql